-Garfield, the fat, lazy, lasagna lover, has everything a cat could want.
-But when Jon, in an effort to impress the Liz - the vet and an old high-school crush - adopts a dog named Odie and brings him home, Garfield gets the one thing he doesn't want.
+Garfield (Bill Murray), the fat, lazy, lasagna lover, has everything a cat could want.
+But when Jon Arbuckle (Breckin Meyer), in an effort to impress veterinarian and old high-school crush Liz (Jennifer Love Hewitt), adopts a dog named Odie and brings him home, Garfield gets the one thing he doesn't want.
 Competition.
-One night Odie runs away and gets dog-napped after Garfield locks him outside.
+One night, Odie runs away and gets dog-napped after Garfield locks him outside.
 Garfield, in an out of character move, goes to search for and rescue Odie with the help of a variety of animal friends along the way.Written by

 42 of 64 people found this review helpful.

 Was this review helpful to you?